 3. The Four Agreements — Don Miguel Ruiz

-Don Miguel Ruiz offers four simple, practical agreements derived from Toltec wisdom to rewrite limiting beliefs and reclaim personal freedom.
-It’s one of the best books for spiritual growth because its principles are easy to remember and apply.
+Don Miguel Ruiz presents four practical agreements drawn from Toltec wisdom to rewrite limiting beliefs and reclaim freedom.
+The rules are memorable and easy to apply in daily life.

 Key takeaway and how to practice